jsynowiec/rpi-led/README.md

 RaspberryPi LED controll with JavaScript

-Sample (not tested) code that sould allow to controll LED connected to RPi board.
+Sample (not tested) code that should allow to control an LED connected to RPi board.
 Inspired by @kosamari #FrontTrends2016